| | | | | Conceptual

 the rest in ensuing weeks).
 We will settle in West Africa as we learn about

 traditions of weaving and the fabrication and decoration of cloth for clothing.
+Students will explore the aesthetics of

 textile design and production as they learn about West African textile industry.